rht-labs-events/summit-lab-2018-doc/scenario0/README.md

   scheduler                             hello-openshift-1-bnjmw                 0 (0%)          0 (0%)          0 (0%)          0 (0%)
 ```

-So if you read throuth link about managing compute resources you will know that this pod is running in a `Best-Effort` QoS.
+So if you read through link about managing compute resources you will know that this pod is running in a `Best-Effort` QoS.
 So this is not good, but we will not go into solving this.
-We are intrested why pods are not being spread.
+We are interested why pods are not being spread.

 Last place we need to check if Kubernetes scheduler: